algesten/str0m/README.md

 <image src="https://user-images.githubusercontent.com/227204/226143511-66fe5264-6ab7-47b9-9551-90ba7e155b96.svg" alt="str0m logo" ></image>

-A synchronous sans I/O WebRTC implementation in Rust.
+A Sans I/O WebRTC implementation in Rust.

 This is a [Sans I/O][sansio] implementation meaning the `Rtc` instance itself is not doing any network talking.
 Furthermore it has no internal threads or async tasks.
-All operations are synchronously happening from the calls of the public API.
+All operations are happening from the calls of the public API.

 This is deliberately not a standard `RTCPeerConnection` API since that isn't a great fit for Rust.
 See more details in below section.